JackFHession/ai_clap_detection/README.md

 ## about

 made by a @JackHession who likes tinkering with ai.
-for other projects, check [franklindynamics on github](https://github.com/Hession-Dynamics) and also [jack, the ceo](https://github.com/jackhession).
+for other projects, check [hession dynamics on github](https://github.com/Hession-Dynamics) and also [jack, the ceo](https://github.com/jackhession).